Follow TV Tropes

 • Manatees and dugongs are the only marine mammals to be herbivorous.
 They are also very docile and harmless, to the point of approaching kayakers and scratching their backs on the canoes.
 Unfortunately, this also led to them getting injured by boats and people.

-• Some species of herbivore play this straight with each other, roaming in multi-species herds.
+• Some species of herbivore are friendly towards each other, roaming in multi-species herds.
 Usually this is a sign that their dietary preferences are slightly different (e.g. grass vs. shrubs), and that each species in the group has a different well-developed sense (scent, hearing, sight) with which to detect herd members' mutual predators.
 Less competition, more chance to pick up on danger that way.

-• This trope is behind the Japanese "Carnivore/Herbivore" slang.
-"Herbivore" in this case refers to a docile person who plays the passive role in a relationship, though sometimes it's used as a pejorative in the "Extreme Doormat" sense.
+• In the Japanese "Carnivore/Herbivore" slang, "herbivore" refers to a docile person who plays the passive role in a relationship, though sometimes it's used as a pejorative in the "Extreme Doormat" sense.

 • The wild deer in Nara, Japan are extremely docile around humans and freely roam the streets.
 There is debate on how far this goes — they could simply be tame around humans, though the generations of interaction may also have bred out their instinct to be skittish around humans.
 Either way, they will walk right up to people to beg for petting and treats, and some will even bow.